walkerke/census-r/09-introduction-to-microdata.md

-The previous two sections of this book cover aggregate-level analysis of US Census Bureau data.
+The previous chapters in this book focus on aggregate-level analysis of US Census Bureau data.
 However, such analyses are limited to the pre-tabulated estimates provided by the Census Bureau.
 While these estimates are voluminous, they may not include the level of detail required by researchers, and they are limited to analyses appropriate for aggregate-level data.
 In turn, many researchers turn to Census *microdata*, which are anonymized individual-level Census records, to help answer demographic questions.
-In 2020, tidycensus added support for American Community Survey microdata along with a series of tools to assist with analysis of these datasets.
-The next two chapters provide an overview of this functionality in tidycensus and help users get started analyzing and modeling ACS microdata appropriately.
+In 2020, **tidycensus** added support for American Community Survey microdata along with a series of tools to assist with analysis of these datasets.
+The next two chapters provide an overview of this functionality in **tidycensus** and help users get started analyzing and modeling ACS microdata appropriately.

 ## What is "microdata?"